 Add a definition in 3.1:

+distribution system access function (DSAF): A function within an AP or mesh gate which uses the MAC service and distribution service to provide access between the DS and the WM.

 Add to the definition of AP (in 3.1), as shown:

 access point (AP): An entity that contains one station (STA) and provides access to the distribution services, via the wireless medium (WM) for associated STAs.
+An AP comprises a STA and a DSAF.

 Change the definition of mesh gate as shown:

-mesh gate: Any entity that has mesh station (STA) functionality and provides access to one or more distribution systems, via the wireless medium (WM) for the mesh basic service set (MBSS).
+mesh gate: Any entity that has mesh station (STA) functionality and DSAF functionality to provide access to one or more distribution systems, via the wireless medium (WM) for the mesh basic service set (MBSS).

 Change the sentence in 4.3.5.1, as shown:

-An access point (AP) is any entity that has STA functionality and enables access to the DS, via the WM for associated STAs.
+An access point (AP) is any entity that has STA functionality and a distribution system access function (DSAF), that enable access to the DS, via the WM for associated STAs.

 Change the sentence in 4.3.5.1, as shown:

-Data move between a BSS and the DS via an AP.
+Data move between a BSS and the DS via the DSAF in an AP.

 Change the following sentence in 4.3.18.4, as shown:

-Thus, the mesh gate is the logical point at which MSDUs from an MBSS enter the IEEE Std 802.11 DS.
+Thus, the mesh gate is the logical point at which MSDUs from an MBSS enter the IEEE Std 802.11 DS, via the DSAF.